 SOUNDINGS

-Soundings is the scientific term for measuring the depth of the sea.
-This is undertaking using sonar technology, which, by transmitting sound signals through the water, measures the reflections generated by the sound signals and translates this into visual maps of the ocean’s unknown seabed, known as bathymetric maps.
+“Soundings” is the scientific term for measuring sea depth with sonar.
+In bathymetric mapping, multibeam sonar sends fan-shaped acoustic pulses through water and converts returning echoes into seafloor maps.
 A multibeam sonar has the capacity to emit a series of over four hundred sound beams, or dots, per second through the water and, by stepping forward, create a visual image of the seabed by assembling each dot into a line, and the lines into a detailed landscape.
+A sounding is however never only a number—it is an event shaped by water conditions, calibration, software processing, instrument limits and political intentions, before it becomes data, then a map, then a scientific statement.

-The installation Soundings is based on bathymetric data from the Ryder expedition in the summer of 2019, a scientific expedition to the Ryder Glacier in northern Greenland, one of the most inaccessible areas of the world.
+The project takes the shape of different forms and formats, and has been presented as screenings, publiced articles as well as manifested as an installation in the white cube gallery in the Norrland Opera, north of Sweden.
+In this case the installation explored bathymetric data from the Ryder expedition in the summer of 2019, a scientific expedition to the Ryder Glacier in northern Greenland, one of the most inaccessible areas of the world.
 The expedition was carried out with the Swedish icebreaker Oden and the purpose was, among other things, to investigate whether the shape of the seabed affects the melting of Greenland’s glaciers, which is of great global importance as the glaciers are among the largest on earth and are central to the change in global sea level.

 Synchronized with the map image and its route, a projection appears at the far end of the exhibition space, along with a layer of sound coming from different speakers in the room.
 In the work, five points or lines from the four hundred points of the multibeam sonar have been isolated and can be seen and heard in the work.
 These are based on the raw data that forms the basis of the scientific map, but are reproduced here with all the technological “inaccuracies” that the scientists in the visualization have removed.
 Sudden silences and hiccups reveal stretches of the journey and the collecting of data where, for various reasons, the technologies have failed to measure.